fnordoglargh/metametalmapper/README.md

 * `PLAYED_IN` relationships are be overwritten with the last one found.
 An artist, which was a regular band member and helped out live in the past will be considered to be "only" `PL` [past (live)].
 * The hierarchy of the instrument structure for artists may be in the wrong order.

+### Starting Neo4j Appimage on Linux

+If the Neo4j Appimage does not start the desktop window, check the console log for:

+    The name org.freedesktop.secrets was not provided by any .service files

+Installation of the gnome-keyring helped me in that case:

+    sudo apt install gnome-keyring

+### Library Hack

+While crawling band links on Windows I encountered a defect in `Lib/http/client.py`.
+The percent escaped characters were not resolved correctly.
+The solution for me was to change `putrequest()` (before `self._output()` is called).
+The line looks like this:

+    url = rfc3986.uri_reference(url).unsplit()

+This hack needs to import `rfc3986` to function.

 ## Backlog